danicat/oxford-ai-gcp/README.md

 ## Getting Started

-This repo has been tested on Linux Ubuntu.
+This repo has been tested on Linux Ubuntu and Mac OS X.

 If you are using Windows 10 you may use Ubuntu through the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).